 Martin Luther College will make every effort to accommodate the needs of a student called to active military duty during an academic term.
 Students who receive orders to report for active U.S. military duty are instructed to contact the appropriate academic dean.
-The student must present his/her military orders along with the appropriate withdrawal/leave of absence paperwork to initiate accommodations regarding coursework in progress.
+The student must present his/her military orders along with the appropriate withdrawal/leave of absence paperwork to initiate accommodations regarding coursework in progress or pending.
 An approved plan regarding coursework must be established prior to the student’s departure.
 The following approaches may be taken.

 - If orders are received late in the term, a student may be able to complete coursework prior to leaving.